Solessfir/ProjectTemplate/README.md

 - DPI-aware custom title bar with native move, resize, system menu, minimize, maximize, Windows 11 Snap Layout, and close behavior
 - Primary-monitor-aware startup sizing at 80% of the usable work area, centered where the window system permits
 - Event-driven minimized state that suspends UI polling and rendering until the window wakes
+- Title-bar application menu for components, licenses, and exit
 - Windows and Linux GitHub Actions builds
 - CodeQL, dependency review, and Dependabot configuration